 This is where technology often falls over, when there's no actual content to support the abilities of the devices.

 In the case of HDR and Dolby Vision, it's already on Netflix and Amazon Video and streaming to your TV.
-Both services are going to be offering this content to mobile devices too, but there's no word on exactly when.
+Both services confirmed that they are offering HDR content to mobile devices and if you have a compatible phone, the Netflix is a good source of HDR entertainment.

 YouTube also offers HDR content and we'd expect this to be enabled on mobile devices at some time in the future and this is likely to be one of the best sources of free HDR content.
 The only barrier, perhaps, is creation, as currently there are few consumer devices that can capture HDR video - the Panasonic Lumix GH5 is one such camera.